AssemblyAI-Community/mcp-livekit-agent/blogpost.md

 Without tools, an agent's capabilities remain limited to its pre-trained knowledge and conversational skills.
 With tools, your agent becomes truly useful.
 It gets the ability to check databases, call APIs, control devices, or perform any programmatic action you enable.

-To standardize how AI agents interact with tools, Anthropic introduced the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), an open specification for communication between language models and external services.
-MCP defines a consistent interface that allows tools to be used across different AI services and platforms.

-The core benefit of MCP is interoperability.
-Rather than building tools specific to each AI platform (OpenAI, Anthropic, etc.), developers can build once using MCP and make their tools available universally.
-This is particularly valuable in the rapidly evolving AI landscape.

-At its core, it provides a standardized way for:
-- Language models to request specific actions from external services
-- External services to provide structured data and capabilities to AI systems
-- Applications to mediate these interactions in a consistent, predictable way

-For our voice agent application, MCP's function calling capabilities are particularly important.
-When a user makes a request, the LLM can determine which external tool is needed, formulate a standardized request with the proper parameters, and then process the structured response.
+Traditionally, developers define the logic behind these tools, specifying how AI models interact with external services.
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), introduced by Anthropic, shifts this responsibility from developers to service providers.
+MCP offers an open, standardized method for external services to define their interactions with language models.
+This simplifies integration and ensures consistent tool usage.

+In our voice agent application, MCP will ensure the model can effectively select the appropriate external tool, formulate structured requests, and handle responses seamlessly.

 ### Supabase and MCP